finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_default_network_policy/default_network_policy_implementation.md

 oc create -f template.yaml -n openshift-config
 ```

-3. So that this template is used we must edit the project config resiource to use template created in the last step
+3. So that this template is used we must edit the project config resource to use template created in the last step

 ```bash
 oc edit project.config.openshift.io/cluster